Guide to Making a Cat Highway and Cat Tree Fit for a Maine Coon

-- Cut the shelve supports to the same length as the width of the wall platforms; which I’d already cut to size from plywood.
+- Cut the shelf supports to the same length as the width of the wall platforms, which I’d already cut to size from plywood.

 - Rounded off all the edges with a sander on the shelve supports and plywood platforms.

 - Drilled a hole at both ends of each end shelf support, large enough for the frame-fixing screws that would be used to securely fix the platforms to the conservatory wall.

 Assembling the Shelf Supports and Upholstering Them With Faux Fur